asya-achimova/asya-achimova.github.io/_pages/talks.md

 ## 2024

+Achimova, A., Franke, M., & M.V.
+Butz.
+Probing the state of common ground through indirectness.
+Paper presented at the conference _Common Ground in linguistics: from its construction to its role in mapping meaning_.
+Paris, Nanterre.
+April 25, 2024

 Achimova, A.,  van Os, M., Demberg, V., & M.V.
 Butz.
 Event predictability affects production of anaphoric references.
 Paper to be presented at _DGfS Annual Meeting 2024.
 Work group: Naturalistic approaches to reference_.
-Bochum. (upcoming)
+Bochum.
+February 29, 2024

 ## 2023